About Our Service

 -

-Following this you are encouraged to mobilise and eat and drink as normal
+Following this you are encouraged to move around and eat and drink as normal.

 -

-If there are signs of labour, i.e. strong, regular contractions and/or your membranes rupture your midwife will assess you.
-If you are deemed to be in labour, the Propess pessary will be removed.
+If there are signs of labour i.e. strong, regular contractions and/or your membranes rupture (waters break), your midwife will assess.
+If you are in labour, the Propess pessary will be removed.
 You will be transferred to the Labour Ward as soon as a space becomes available.

 -